 Why Do We Sweat When We Sleep?

-Sweating caused by natural variations in body temperature throughout the night is totally normal.
+Sweating caused by variations in body temperature throughout the night is totally normal.
 Often, your autonomic nervous system, which works all night long, can get your body hot enough to trigger sweating at night.
 In most people, sweat peaks naturally around 4am.
 Outside factors like alcohol consumption and excess stress can cause sweating at night as well.

 Why Do We Sweat When We Exercise?